 6. Izmailovsky Market in Moscow (Russia)

 Izmailovsky Market is entirely devoted to Matryoshki or nested dolls.
-Located in Moscow, this market is one of the best markets for Russian souvenirs.
-The wide variety of nesting dolls available in a variety of sizes and styles makes this market a unique place.
-These diverse nested dolls are stacked on the shelves of every second shop/stall in the Izmailovsky Market.
-Lacquer boxes, linens and genuine army belts and gas masks are some of the other products available in this market.
+The wide variety of nesting dolls available in various sizes and styles makes this market a unique place.
+Lacquer boxes, linens, genuine army belts, and gas masks are some of the other products available.

 7. Tsukiji Fish Market in Tokyo (Japan)

-Can you believe that there can be a place for the auction of fish?
-Yes, the Tsukiji Fish Market in Tokyo is an auctioning centre for fish.
-This is the number one market in the world when it comes to shopping for fish.
+Can you believe that there can be a place for a fish auction?
+Yes, the Tsukiji Fish Market in Tokyo is an auctioning center for fish.
+Tsukiji Fish Market is the number one market globally for shopping for fish.
 This market trades for around 2,000 tonnes of marine products every day.
-This market is actually divided into two parts.
+This market has two parts.
 The one which is the outer market caters to the needs of the general public.
-The inner market becomes the house for the famous Tuna fish auction.
+The internal market becomes the house for the famous Tuna fish auction.
 Only 120 visitors can participate in this Tuna auction.
-This market also lays some standard rules which all visitors must have to follow for the smooth running of the business.
+This market also lays some standard rules that all visitors must follow for the smooth running of the business.

 8. Tolkuchka Bazaar in Ashgabat (Turkmenistan)

 The Tolkuchka bazaar is a one-stop shopping destination for everything.
-Right from camels to floor carpets, one can purchase almost everything from this market.
-This market is famous for its rich variety of carpets.
-This fact makes Tolkuchka, a largely visited place by people from all around the world.
-The wide variety of colourful and chaotic arrangements of traders and buyers makes this place a favourite spot for photography also.
+From camels to floor carpets, one can purchase almost everything from this market.
+This market is famous for its wide variety of rugs.
+This fact makes Tolkuchka a largely visited place by people from all around the world.
+The wide array of colorful and chaotic arrangements of traders and buyers makes this place a favorite spot for photography.

 9. Muara Kuin Floating Market in Muara Kuin (Indonesia)

 A floating Market sounds interesting but unique.
-Muara Kuin floating market is existent from more than 400 years.
-People living above water in the Banjarmasin city of Thailand runs this unique trading.
-The people carry their floating trading business via boats known as Jukung.
-This market sets up after the Morning Prayer and ends up by 7 AM.
+Muara Kuin floating market is existent for more than 400 years.
+People living above water in the Banjarmasin city of Thailand run this unique trading.
+The people here carry their floating trading business via boats known as Jukung.
 People sell majorly fruits and vegetables coming from the merchant’s farms.
 This market still adheres to the Barter Transaction system.
 This barter transaction is a mode of trading where buyers buy products from sellers in place of different goods rather than money.

 10. Gypsy Brides Market in Mogila (Bulgaria)

-Can you believe that there exists a market where a boy can buy himself a bride?
-If can’t then do believe because Gypsy Brides market caters this purpose only.
+Can you believe that a market exists where a boy can buy himself a bride?
+If you can’t, then think because Gypsy Brides market caters only to this purpose.
 Mogila people organize the traditional Gypsy market on an annual basis.
 Here, young marriageable girls/women gather, dressed in their best clothes and fineries.
-These girls accumulate here in hope of finding a good looking suitable groom match for themselves.
-For buying these brides, the man has to pay a heavy amount of money.
-Located near Stara Zagora, this Gypsy market of Mogila trades these beautiful young women in several levs/euros.
+These girls accumulate here in the hope of finding a good-looking suitable groom match for themselves.
+To buy these brides, the man has to pay serious money.
+Located near Stara Zagora, this Gypsy market of Mogila trades these beautiful young women for several levs/euros.

 11. Lomé Voodoo Market in Togo(West Africa)

-If you believe in Voodoo, Lome Voodoo Market of Togo in West Africa will cater for you with all sorts of dark magic needs.
-This marketplace located in Togo of West Africa, sells everything related to Voodoo from elephant’s feet, the heads of leopards, the hands of Chimpanzees, the heart of horses to any other animal part you might not imagine.
+If you believe in Voodoo, the Lome Voodoo Market of Togo in West Africa will cater to your dark magic needs.
+This marketplace, located in Togo of West Africa, sells everything related to Voodoo, from elephant’s feet, the heads of leopards, the hands of Chimpanzees, and the heart of horses to any other animal part you might not imagine.

 12. Wesker & Son Popup Human Meat Market in London (England)

-A temporary human meat market festival was held by Wesker & Son Popup market group.
-This festival was held at Smithfield Market in London, as a PR event before the release of the upcoming Resident Evil gaming installation(then).
-They invited people to sample and purchase these bizarre collections of edible human body parts.
-The body parts include human limbs, hands, feet and a human head.
-People had to buy them directly from the shop.
-So, the surprising part is that all the items on board were actually made from beef and pork and were made to just imitate human body parts.
+Wesker & Son Popup market group held a temporary human meat market festival.
+This festival was held at Smithfield Market in London as a PR event before the upcoming Resident Evil gaming installation(then).
+They invite people to sample and purchase these bizarre edible human body parts collections.
+These body parts include human limbs, hands, feet, and a human head.
+So, the surprising amount is that all the items on board were made from beef and pork and made to imitate human body parts.

 13. Chichicastenango Market, Chichicastenango in Guatemala (Central America)

-Chichicastenango market near Guatemala city, at a height of 1,965 meters, is certainly the most beautiful and colourful native market in North and Central America.
-This market is a place for handicraft products and operates on certain discipline patterns.
-Every vendor in the market has to take their traditional site in the market which depends upon the trade and nature of the product they are selling.
-The Hawkers are different from each other in their attire, mother tongue etc.
+Chichicastenango market near Guatemala city, at the height of 1,965 meters, is certainly the most beautiful and colorful native market in North and Central America.
+This market is for handicraft products and operates on certain discipline patterns.
+Every vendor in the market has to take their traditional site, which depends upon the trade and nature of the product they are selling.
+The Hawkers are different in their attire, mother tongue, etc.

 14. Chiang Mai Night Bazaar in Chiang Mai (Thailand)

 Chiang Mai night bazaar is a shopping paradise for all the shopaholics.
 This market covers an area of around 1 km.
-In the daytime, the Chaing Mai looks like an ordinary street full of shops and hotels.
-This street includes Starbucks and Burger King like franchises also.
-However as the sun sets, the scenario would turn into a different zone.
+The Chaing Mai looks like an ordinary street full of shops and hotels in the daytime.
+This street includes Starbucks and Burger King-like franchises also.
+However, the scenario would turn into a different zone as the sunsets.
 You will see the hawkers lining their metal stalls across the roads.
-This place has something for everyone ranging from a variety of designer goods(real & fake) to clothing and electronic items.
+This place has something for everyone ranging from various designer goods(real & fake) to clothing and electronic items.